kirkedev/mpr.kirke.dev/README.md

 --------------

 ### About
-This repository hosts the code for a [dashboard of daily hog and pork prices](http://mpr.kirke.dev) based on historical [Mandatory Price Reporting](https://mpr.datamart.ams.usda.gov/) data hosted by the USDA's [Agricultural Marketing Service](https://www.ams.usda.gov/).
+This repository hosts the code for a [dashboard of daily hog and pork prices](https://mpr.kirke.dev) based on historical [Mandatory Price Reporting](https://mpr.datamart.ams.usda.gov/) data hosted by the USDA's [Agricultural Marketing Service](https://www.ams.usda.gov/).

 [Lean hog futures](https://www.cmegroup.com/markets/agriculture/livestock/lean-hogs.html) traders normally retrieve these reports as PDFs, like [this afternoon cutout report](https://www.ams.usda.gov/mnreports/ams_2498.pdf).
-While these reports are great, it's not really possible to see price trends over time, and seasonality is a huge component of meat prices.
+While these reports are great, it's not really possible to see price trends over time, and seasonality is a huge component of agriculture prices.
 I know traders who write them down in a legal pad, and others who are a little more technical that manually maintain an Excel spreadsheet.
 Fortunately for everyone the USDA hosts an API with historical data.